-A pallbearer is traditionally one of the people who carries someone’s coffin from the hearse to the funeral venue and, if they are being buried, to their grave.
+A pallbearer is someone who carries a coffin from the hearse to the funeral venue and, if they are being buried, to the graveside.

-A pallbearer can also be someone who escorts the coffin on its ceremonial journey.
-And at many funerals these days, coffins are no longer actually shouldered by the pallbearers at all.
+A pallbearer can also be someone who escorts the coffin on its ceremonial journey, as at many funerals these days coffins are not held on the shoulder, but wheeled on a bier.

 Whether you physically carry the coffin or serve as its guard of honour, being a pallbearer is a symbolic act of respect, love and protection towards the person who has died.

-The word pall actually refers to a fine cloth that was traditionally draped over the coffin at the funeral and in earlier times, church altars.
+The word pall refers to a fine cloth that was traditionally draped over the coffin at the funeral and church altars.
 Today, we are still familiar with flags used as palls at state funerals and military funerals.

 Pallbearers were originally those who would hold the corners of the cloth, while coffin bearers would carry the actual casket